Managing Metered RAM and storage usage

 Watch Monitoring and controlling usage (for administrators)

-Monitor SVM and storage usage in real time from the Current Usage, Dashboard and User page, or create email notifications to receive usage alerts.
+Monitor Metered RAM and storage usage in real time from the Usage & Limits, Dashboard and User page, or create email notifications to receive usage alerts.

 To view usage details over time, generate usage reports.

 Creating notifications for Metered RAM and storage usage